nuodb/nuodb-helm-charts/stable/README.md

 ### The instructions on this page are in two parts:

-1. **[Getting Started with Helm][4]** covers how to install and configure Helm on a client host.
-It will walk you through deploying a canary application to make sure Helm is properly configured.
+1. **[Getting Started with Helm][4]** describes how to install and configure Helm on a client host.
-2. **[Deploying NuoDB using Helm Charts][5]** covers how to configure hosts to permit running NuoDB, and covers deploying your first NuoDB database using the provided Helm charts.
+2. **[Deploying NuoDB using Helm Charts][5]** describes how to deploy a NuoDB database using the Helm charts.

 # Getting Started with Helm

-This section will walk you through getting the Helm client installed in your environment.
-If using Red Hat OpenShift, this page assumes that you already have the OpenShift `oc` client program installed locally and that you are logged into your OpenShift instance.
+This section provides instructions to install and configure Helm in your client environment.
+If using Red Hat OpenShift, confirm the OpenShift `oc` client program is installed locally and that you are logged into your OpenShift instance.
+In some cases, required security settings are documented.

-There are sub-charts in subdirectories included in this distribution.
-Instructions provided on this page are for initial configuration of Helm and Tiller, in some cases, required security settings.
-Sub-charts pages include instructions for deploying each required NuoDB component.

 ## Software Version Prerequisites